devopshq/crosspm/README.rst

    * - *values*
      - Lists or dicts of available values for some columns (if we need it).
    * - *options*
-     - Here we can define commandline options and environmrnt variable names from wich we will get some of columns values.
+     - Here we can define commandline options and environment variable names from which we will get some of columns values.
        We can define default values for those columns here also.
    * - *parsers*
      - Rules for parsing columns, paths, properties, etc.